 Time after time, with each update, Microsoft chose to employ questionable tactics to cause users to download a piece of software that many didn’t want.
 What users actually wanted didn’t seem to matter.
 In an extreme case, members of a wildlife conservation group in the African jungle felt that the automatic download of Windows 10 on a limited bandwidth connection could have endangered their lives if a forced upgrade had begun during a mission.

 The trouble with Windows 10 doesn’t end with forcing users to download the operating system.
 By default, Windows 10 sends an unprecedented amount of usage data back to Microsoft, and the company claims most of it is to “personalize” the software by feeding it to the OS assistant called Cortana.
 Here’s a non-exhaustive list of data sent back: location data, text input, voice input, touch input, webpages you visit, and telemetry data regarding your general usage of your computer, including which programs you run and for how long.

-While we understand that many users find features like Cortana useful, and that such features would be difficult (though not necessarily impossible) to implement in a way that doesn’t send data back to the cloud, the fact remains that many users would much prefer to opt out of these features in exchange for maintaining their privacy.
+While I understand that many users find features like Cortana useful, and that such features would be difficult (though not necessarily impossible) to implement in a way that doesn’t send data back to the cloud, the fact remains that many users would much prefer to opt out of these features in exchange for maintaining their privacy.

 And while users can opt-out of some of these settings, it is not a guarantee that your computer will stop talking to Microsoft’s servers.
 A significant issue is the telemetry data the company receives.
 While Microsoft insists that it aggregates and anonymizes this data, it hasn’t explained just how it does so.
 Microsoft also won’t say how long this data is retained, instead providing only general timeframes.
 Worse yet, unless you’re an enterprise user, no matter what, you have to share at least some of this telemetry data with Microsoft and there’s no way to opt-out of it.